cginternals/glbinding/README.md

 ### Function Callbacks

+To support orthogonal features of the OpenGL API, glbinding allows to attach a number of callbacks to several concepts of the OpenGL API (e.g. a function).
+Such orthogonal features include runtime error checking (i.e., ```glGetError``` after each function call), logging, and caching of driver information.

 *glbinding* supports different types of callbacks that can be registered.
 The main types are

- * Global before callbacks, that are called before the OpenGL function call
+ * global and local (per-function) before callbacks, that are called before the OpenGL function call,
- * Per function before callbacks
- * Global after callbacks, that are called after the OpenGL function call
+ * global and local (per-function) after callbacks, that are called after the OpenGL function call,
- * Per function after callbacks
- * Unresolved callbacks, that are called each time an unresolved OpenGL function should be called (instead of a segmentation fault)
+ * unresolved callbacks, that are called each time an unresolved OpenGL function should be called (instead of a segmentation fault),
+ * context switch callbacks, that are called if the internal current OpenGL context of glbinding is changed.

 The before callbacks are useful , e.g., for tracing or application-specific parameter checking.
 The available informations in this callback are the wrapped OpenGL function (including its name and bound function address) and all parameters.
-The after callbacks are useful, .e.g., for tracing, logging, or the obligatory error check.
+The after callbacks are useful, e.g., for tracing, logging, or the obligatory error check (```glGetError```.
 Available informations are extended by the return value.
 The unresolved callback provides information about the (unresolved) wrapped OpenGL function object.